跳到主要内容

 This is the core of CherryGrove.
 We read input, update the state, and render output here.

-Let's take a look at Minecraft Java (oversimplified):
+Let's start by first taking a look at Minecraft Java (oversimplified):

 1. Update TPS manager